cybersec101/resources/EN_Internet_Concept_Trainer-Resource.md

 		- These	connections	have	similar	properties;	they	are	permanently	connected	and permit	a	high	rate	of	data	transfer.

 	- Dial-up	connections	(an	older	type	of	connection	that	used	the	same	wire	as	the	telephone) have	different	properties.
-A	dial	up	connection	is	considered	technically	inferior	and	should be	unnecessary	in	Canada [^footnote16].
+A	dial	up	connection	is	considered	technically	inferior	and	should be	unnecessary	in	Canada [Note 16](#note-16).